 Due to the content-centric philosophy, Sling implements a REST-oriented server and thus features a new concept in web application frameworks.
 The advantages are:

-very RESTful, not just on the surface; resources and representations are correctly modelled inside the server
+RESTful, not just on the surface; resources and representations are correctly modeled inside the server

 removes one or more data models

 In Sling, processing is driven by the URL of the user request.
 This defines the content to be displayed by the appropriate scripts.
 To do this, information is extracted from the URL.

 You can break it down into its composite parts: